haripriyaramesh/DisasterResponse/README.md

    -  `python run.py`
    - Access the web app via your web browser.
    - Go to http://0.0.0.0:3001/
-   - Note that in some instances it can take upto 30 seconds for the webpage to load.
+   - Note that in some instances it can take upto 20 seconds for the homepage to load.

 4. Web App:
    - Input a message in the main page and click "Classify Message" to see the classification results.